Start up Groups

 The OPA has launched a new initiative – our aim is to help individuals create start up groups that move away from the larger hospital groups for the benefit of those who do not have the time, energy or resources to attend the much larger groups set up around the country.

-For further information on any of the groups please contact the OPA office on 0121 704 9860 or email us at email@example.com
+If you would like to have a go at creating a Start Up Group please contact the OPA office on 0121 704 9860 or email us at firstname.lastname@example.org

 Support groups bring together people who are facing similar issues, whether that’s illness, relationship problems or major life changes.
 Members of support groups often share experiences and advice.
 It can be helpful just getting to talk with other people who are in the same boat.